SATURDAY November 8TH

 HONORA DANCE

 IRENE HONORA received her BFA at Ohio University in 2014.
 Her most recent choreographic work debuted at Honora Dance's CONTACT in winter of 2022, and was jointly created with Ashley G. Herron.
 Irene’s previous work has been performed all over Cleveland with The Movement Project’s past SummerWorks shows and Pilgrim Church shows, Cleveland Dance Fest 2017, 2019, and 2021, dotdotdot’s artist series 2017-2019, and Ohio University’s Senior Dance Concert tour in Dayton and Cleveland Heights.
 She had the pleasure of interning with The Movement Project in 2014 during creation of the work Two Kinds of Light and performing in Gladys Bailin’s Newspapers at Ohio University.
 Irene became a company member with The Movement Project from 2015-2019, and has performed with the company numerous times.
 Irene is also interested in dance medicine and presented research on snapping hip syndrome at the annual International Association of Dance Medicine and Science's meeting held in Basel, Switzerland in the fall of 2014.
 Teaching is also a passion of hers, and Irene was honored to work with apprentices at the Center for Arts-Inspired Learning's Artworks program during the spring of 2015, as well as teaching for The Movement Project's summer intensives.
 In 2014, Irene spent the summer working and teaching in Salida, Colorado, at Salida Dance Studio’s summer program.
 From 2017-2019, Irene co-founded and ran Cleveland art series dotdotdot.
-Currently, Irene has expanded into project-based work under her own Honora Dance.
+Currently, Irene has expanded into project-based work under her own Honora Dance, LLC.

 SARAH HIXON is a choreographer, dance educator, and artistic director of Hixon Dance.
 The company is known for its collaborations with other artists, especially musicians, and for presenting impactful and accessible performances.
 Ms. Hixon studied choreography with Doug Varone, Bebe Miller, David Parsons, Susan Rethorst, Vera Blaine, Susan Shields, and others.
 She trained at The Washington Ballet, American Repertory Theatre, and The Milwaukee Ballet, among others.
 She holds a BFA in Dance from George Mason University and an MFA in Choreography from The Ohio State University.
 Hixon’s award-winning choreography has been presented at The Wexner Center for the Arts, The National Academy of Sciences in Washington, D.C., Joy of Motion, The Short North Stage, The Lincoln Theatre, The Fairfax Center for the Arts, The Pivot Center, and others.
 She has worked with Opera Project Columbus, the Worthington Chamber Orchestra, CATCO is Kids, Vox Novus, COSI, and many collaborators throughout the region.
 Recent collaborative partners include The Columbus Symphony, The Movement Project, poet Maggie Smith, and composer Michael Rene Torres.
 She has received special commendations for her work from Congresswoman Joyce Beatty and Ohio House Representative Beth Liston.
 She has taught at several universities and pre-professional schools throughout Washington, D.C., and central Ohio including the OSU Department of Dance, BalletMet Columbus, New Albany Ballet Company, Wittenberg University, George Mason University, and The Peabody Institute among others.

 ELIZABETH POLLERT is a Cleveland-based creator, performer, and dance educator, and works as an independent artist with area choreographers, movers, and multi-genre makers.
 She has performed and choreographed both in the U.S. and abroad, including France, Canada, China, India, and Easter Island(Chile).
 In the U.S., Pollert has performed and choreographed for Cleveland Public Theatre’s DanceWorks series, Playhouse Square, the Cleveland Art Museum, and IngenuityFest, Cleveland, OH; International Performing Arts for Youth Conferences, Philadelphia, PA; Lose Your Marbles Festival, Akron, OH; WOW Festival, San Diego; and Charlotte International Arts Festival, North Carolina.
-Additionally, she has toured with the children’s show "What Do You Do With An Idea?"
+Additionally, she has toured with the children’s show What Do You Do With An Idea?
 Pollert spent 16 seasons with Inlet Dance Theatre, Cleveland, where she served as a performing company member, education coordinator, and instructor and choreographer for Inlet’s education programming.
-Pollert has been a selected choreographer with the Cleveland Dance Project, and a collaborator with Elu Dance and Ajayi Dance.
-Currently, she teaches at area studios, serves as a guest teacher for local companies, is a touring artist for Australian Polyglot Theatre’s "Ants" and "Bees" productions, and is creating her own work.
+Pollert has been a recipient of The Movement Project’s Space connect grant, a selected choreographer with the Cleveland Dance Project and a collaborator with Elu Dance, the Blissed Out Human Collective, and Ajayi Dance.
+Currently, she’s a Guest Assistant Professor at Kent State University, serves as a guest teacher for local companies, is a touring artist for Australian Polyglot Theatre’s Ants and Bees productions, and is creating her own work.
 She is passionate about making dance accessible to all ages and backgrounds and creating work that invites people to explore the world through embodied experiences.
-Elizabeth holds a MFA in Dance from Bennington College and a BFA in Dance from Belhaven University.
+Elizabeth recently earned a MFA in Dance from Bennington College.